mathe00/slither-clone-sio/README.md

 The code isn't perfect by the strictest professional standards, but it works and integrates an impressive number of features, including full internationalization.
 The main goal was to explore possibilities and have fun.

 **Contributions are welcome!** If you're an experienced developer (or even a motivated beginner!) and see areas for improvement, bugs to fix, or want to implement one of the roadmap ideas (like the Phaser migration!), feel free to open an *Issue* or a *Pull Request* on the GitHub repository.
 Your help would be greatly appreciated! 🙏

 ---
+## 💖 Support the Project
+If you've found this project useful or fun, consider making a small donation.
+I've spent a lot of time developing this game, and your support helps keep projects like this going.

+I currently accept donations through:

+**Bitcoin**
+`zpub6nL6JpeLNPiK44KpPbBxQc8emSar7ZsbvLf1vbQsYmUAaHNj289i9q2XtE4H5cYLiFCxWSpWP88HBf7F75n34998LDutyHkdzKBJYxyMDoQ`

+**Ethereum**
+`0xe0b8007dca71940ab09a2e025f111216f0eb1c4e`

+If you have any questions about donations or encounter any issues, please feel free to open a GitHub issue.

+---
 ## 🚀 Quick Start